Women of Vision Mentorship Program

 Our goal is to educate female high school students by providing positive role models, demonstrating wise life choices, and empowering students to reach their goals.

-Mentorship Program
+Women of Vision Mentorship Program

 The Executive Women’s Alliance implemented the Women of Vision (WOV) Mentoring Program at the Conroe High School, Texas in 2007.
 The emphasis of Women of Vision is to improve the self-esteem and self image of female high-school students through presentations, personal development and leadership lessons.
 Students gain exposure to a variety of educational and career opportunities, and learn to take responsibility for their own successes.

 Since adding Oak Ridge High School in 2024, the program has expanded and now mentors a group of about 65 students, ranging from 9th to 12th grade.
 Students are required to make and keep a commitment to monthly meetings and scheduled activities.
 Meetings are designed to educate mentees in the many post high school educational and career opportunities available.
-The four year program specifically targets students who have a desire to achieve, but who need encouragement and professional assistance, to realize their goals.
+The three year program specifically targets students who have a desire to achieve, but who need encouragement and professional assistance, to realize their goals.

 Additionally, we encourage the students to give back to their communities buy selecting a charity or program to support and completing a service project to support that charity.